blackfennec-org/blackfennec/docs/source/development/domain/extension_system/index.rst

-.. _definition_extension:
+.. _extension_system:

 ================
 Extension System
 ================

-The capability and usability of Black Fennec is largely dependent on the available extensions.
-We take the division of responsibilities and the design of the interfaces serious and strive for stability and compatibility.
-That being said, this document and the definitions it contains are at this stage very much a work in progress and subject to change.

-Three conceptual types of extensions are currently planned.
-Any given extension however, can include multiple of these conceptual types as well as multiple conceptual extensions of the same type.
+Black Fennec application's capabilities and usability rely heavily on the availability of extensions.
+The Extension System is designed to be stable, with the goal of maintaining backward compatibility throughout the 1.x releases cycle.
+The Extension System is responsible for loading extensions, managing their lifecycle, and providing the extension API to extensions.
+The extension registry stores and organizes the extensions, and is used in part for dependency resolution.
+The following diagram illustrates the conceptual landscape of the extension system:

 .. uml::

-    @startuml
+    @startuml Extension System

     hide circle
     hide members
     hide methods